Image

 2. Constructive Possession: While you may not have actual physical possession of a drug, you might have knowledge of and control of where the drugs are located, along with both the power and intention of physically possessing the drug at some time in the future.

-To secure a conviction in Jasper County, MO, the prosecution must demonstrate your guilt guilt beyond a reasonable doubt.
-If the evidence fails to definitively connect you to the crime or relies on speculation, your lawyer can challenge its adequacy.
+The prosecution must prove your guilt beyond a reasonable doubt.
+If the evidence is circumstantial or fails to directly link you to the drug crime in question, your lawyer can challenge the sufficiency of the case against you in Jasper County, MO.

 Claiming Duress or Coercion